rasgosh/DiceGame_reactbasic/README.md

 # DiceGame_reactbasic
-Basic dice game made with the help of reat aand vite ..
+Basic dice game made with the help of react aand vite ..